Where are we?

 - The history of the Town of Haddington.

-- The origins of St Mary’s Church.
+- The origins of the Church of St Mary’s.

 - The story of the “Rough Wooing” when Henry VIII had the ambition to betroth his infant son Edward to the infant Mary Queen of Scots.

-- The eighteen-month Siege of Haddington when much of the church was destroyed in 1548/49.
+- The eighteen month Siege of Haddington when much of the church was destroyed in 1548/49.

 - The Treaty of Haddington which promised the infant Mary to the infant Dauphin of France.

-5. The East End
+5 The East End

-This end of the Story Board Area is called the Columba Aisle with a tapestry in colours representing the agricultural landscape of east Lothian, created by Dovecote Studios, originally of Corstorphine.
+This corner is called the Columba Aisle, with a tapestry in colours representing the agricultural landscape of east Lothian, created by Dovecot Studios, originally of Corstorphine.

-Walk across this end of the church and browse the following points of interest:
+Now Walk across this end of the church and browse the following points of interest:

-- John Brown’s Self-Interpreting Bible and part of his pulpit.
-He was once a shepherd boy, taught himself 7 languages and later was a famous Haddington Minister.
+- John Brown’s Self-interpreting Bible and part of his pulpit.
+He was once a shepherd boy, taught himself 7 languages and later was a famous Haddington minister.
 (His grave is outside the west door and slightly to the left.
 It is one of the three obelisks.)

 - Look for the leaning pillar.
 The pillars were originally built round tree trunks.
 However, the nearby river caused many floods which rotted them.
 Now they are filled with concrete.